-Go pals: Recommendations for Action: 7.1 Share best practices around planning, design and development of healthy communities with organizations involved in the design of Yukon's natural and built environments (e.g. Association of Yukon Communities).
-7. Ensure Yukoners have access to welcoming and well-maintained community recreation facilities, parks and trails.
-7.2 Provide support and training to communities for the maintenance and operations of existing recreation infrastructure including facilities, outdoor spaces and non-motorized transportation corridors.
+Goals: Recommendations for Action: 7.1 Share best practices around planning, design and development of healthy communities with organizations involved in the design of Yukon's natural and built environments (e.g. Association of Yukon Communities).
+Ensure Yukoners have access to welcoming a well-maintained 7.2 Provide support and training to communities for the maintenance and operations of existing recreation infrastructure including facilities, outdoor spaces and non-motorized transportation corridors. community recreatior facilities, parks and trails.
 7.3 Encourage and support opportunities for being active in Yukon's natural environment by promoting the development, maintenance and use of parks and trails.
 7.4 Encourage municipalities, schools and community groups to improve access to physical activity facilities after hours and on weekends (e.g. through joint use agreements).
-Improve opportunities for daily physical activity within school settings by supporting stakeholders 8.1 Share knowledge and resources to encourage safe, accessible opportunities for daily physical activity in school settings (e.g. classroom action grants, website resources, Winter Sport for Life). to adopt comprehensive school health approaches in Yukon.
-8.2 Develop and fund a position to foster the development of attitudes and habits for being physically active over the lifespan amongst school-age children and youth (e.g. Yukon Active Living for School-Age Kids Coordinator).
-9. Encourage workplaces to adopt small changes in physical and social 9.1 Educate employers to develop "activity-friendly" workplaces (e.g. policies supporting physical activity, provision of showers, flexible hours). environments that make 9.2 Inspire businesses to engage employees in active lifestyles. it easier for employees to be physically active during work days.
-9.3 Encourage the development of Wellness Committees for YG departments and where applicable, for other Yukon workplaces. and encourage action to increase participation in active modes of 10.1 Continue to promote safe, active transportation through events (e.g. Commuter Challenge, Wheel to Work).
-10.2 Promote the engagement of stakeholders in school travel planning initiatives (e.g. Department of Education, Highways and Public Works, etc.).
+Improve opportunities for daily physical activity within school settings by supporting stakeholders ity daily physical activity in school settings (e.g. classroom action grants, website by resources.
+Winter Sport for Life). to adopt comprehensi school health approaches in Yukon.
+0.2 Doubles and fund a position to faster the doublessment of attitudes and babits Encourage workplaces to adopt small change in physical and social environments that ma it easier for employees to be physically active during work days.
+9.3 Encourage the development of Wellness Committees for YG departments and where applicable, for other Yukon workplaces.
+10. Promote involvement and encourage action 10.1 Continue to promote safe, active transportation through events (e.g. Commuter Challenge, Wheel to Work). increase participation active modes of (e.g. Department of Education, Highways and Public Works, etc.). transportation such as cycling, public transit and walking.
 10.3 Investigate supportive active transportation and bussing policies to facilitate the movement of children between school and community settings during the After-School Time Period.